 by Kim Artlip

 One of the misconceptions that people have about me that they believe I have a “day” or “shoot” job and are surprised to learn that my primary job is actually as the owner/promoter of IGNITE Wrestling.
-I run it from my “global headquarters” situated in my dedicated home office and I wouldn’t trade my work-from-home lifestyle running IGNITE Wrestling, our ecommerce store and several other upcoming new branches of IGNITE for anything.
+I run it from my “global headquarters” situated in my dedicated home office and I wouldn’t trade my work-from-home lifestyle running IGNITE Wrestling, our eCommerce store, and several other upcoming new branches of IGNITE for anything.
 But what cracks me up is how don’t view it as “real”, and I still get many questions about how it all “works.”

 Am I my own boss?
 Do I feel tempted to watch TV?
 What do I do with all my “free time?”

 First, yeah I’m my own boss and responsible for setting my schedule, goals, and meeting deadlines.
-I’m solely responsible for our graphics, social media management, websites, ecommerce, streaming, marketing and promotion of the company so it’s a lot to take on but so rewarding and challenging that it never gets boring.
+I’m solely responsible for our graphics, social media management, websites, eCommerce, streaming, marketing, and promotion of the company so it’s a lot to take on but so rewarding and challenging that it never gets boring.

-I know there are some of you out there scratching some part of your body and wondering if we only run 3-4 times a year now how this is a full time job for me.
+I know there are some of you out there scratching some part of your body and wondering if we only run 3-4 times a year now how this is a full-time job for me.
 Oh grasshopper, let me enlighten you now.
 SEO, social media management, marketing, publication, public relations and so much going into running a company that isn’t a vanity project.

-Now for the tv question, yes I do have my television during part of the work day.
+Now for the tv question, yes I do have my television during part of the workday.
 Am I watching wrestling on it?
 Oddly no. I do watch some wrestling but mostly the television is for background noise and I watch it during breaks, lunch, etc.

 Thirdly, what is free time?
 Haha.
 Seriously.
 I don’t commute and I walk through a room to get to my office.
 Honestly, my day starts far earlier than it ever did when I worked the traditional corporate office scene.
-I am checking emails, scanning social media and making notes and adjusting our social media calendar to adjust to the news (deaths, announcements, injuries) and having some quiet time.
+I am checking emails, scanning social media and making notes, and adjusting our social media calendar to adjust to the news (deaths, announcements, injuries), and having some quiet time.

 If you’re new to this whole working remotely thing, you probably have similar questions for yourself.
 Here’s the truth: In reality, working from home is more like working at an office than you would expect.
 Sure, I have the option of wearing yoga pants 24/7, streaming Five Finger Death Punch loudly on Alexa but I still have all the fun elements of any job.
-Deadlines, bills, meetings and all that fun adulting stuff.
+Deadlines, bills, meetings, and all that fun adulting stuff.

 I know people think that I lay around eating bonbons and watching tv all day but trust me that doesn’t happen.
-I have never actually ate a bonbon in real life and with my asthma and allergies I can’t do chocolate but I digress.
+I have never actually eaten a bonbon in real life and with my asthma and allergies I can’t do chocolate but I digress.
 I have a punch list, webinars, emails to deal with, graphics to design, columns to write.
 Plus I freelance as a writer (and a columnist here at the Gorilla Position) so I am fulfilling my obligations to those companies as well.